renwell-studio/rangeplotter/README.md

 - If you modify these libraries and redistribute this application, you must comply with the LGPL terms (e.g., allowing users to replace the modified library).
 - As this project is open source, the source code is available for users to rebuild the application with their own versions of these dependencies.

----

-## Troubleshooting
-- Slow performance: reduce altitudes, adjust multiscale in config or adjust the CPU and RAM usage guards in config.